Lordly burial rites

 Photo: CC BY-SA 2.5

 Separate burials took place among the ancient Egyptians as early as 2500 BC.
 One of the first historically documented separate burials in Europe was the heart burial of the Salian Emperor Henry III (†1056).
 The Crusaders also used this method of separating corpses.
-"There were very practical reasons for this," says Karsten, "because it took far too long to transport a corpse from the Holy Land to the homeland using the technical possibilities of the Middle Ages.
-Under these conditions, it was a matter of practical common sense to leave the corpse in one place and then transport part of it, such as the heart, over longer distances in a dried state."
+“There were very practical reasons for this type of burial,” Karsten says, ”because it took far too long to transport a corpse from the Holy Land to the homeland using the technical possibilities of the Middle Ages.
+In these circumstances, it was a matter of practical common sense to leave the corpse in one place and then transport part of it, such as the heart, over longer distances in a dried state.”

 The tomb of Richard the Lionheart in Rouen Cathedral, where his heart was buried